Getting More Sleep Might Be The Key to Better Nutrition

 We recommend tracking how many hours you're sleeping at night (using your smart device) and noting when you wake up throughout the night.
-If you have trouble falling asleep and staying asleep, you may want to try NATURELO's Sleep Formula made with valerian, chamomile & melatonin.
+If you have trouble falling asleep and staying asleep, you may want to try NATURELO's Sleep Formula made with valerian, chamomile & melatonin, or our Melatonin Gummies.

 Poor nutrition can also be a big factor as to why you are having trouble sleeping 4.
 We recommend checking with your doctor to see what key vitamins or minerals you may be lacking.

-A good way to make sure you are getting enough essential vitamins and minerals is by incorporating more plant-based foods into your diet.
-You should also take NATURELO's Whole Food Multivitamin.
+A good way to make sure you are getting enough essential vitamins and minerals is by incorporating more plant-based foods into your diet, and taking a plant-based Whole Food Multivitamin.